MartinRozario909/Review-Site/README.md

 # Review Site

 This project is website where you can add Book'name and Author's name.
 We can add notes for the book.
 We can also update and delete books.
-Searching books can be done by typing Book'name or Author's name.
+Searching books can be done by typing Book's name or Author's name.

 This the dasboard of the Review Site.
 <img src="public/screenshots/screen1.png" />